 Yes, on very rare occasions, meetings can be rescheduled, cancelled or the venue is altered if you can no longer find them on the itinerary, this may be the case.
 We will put up the new details as soon as possible.

 Q: What’s the difference between a Healing Meeting and a Healing Seminar?

-t Healing Meetings, we focus on praying for the sick.
-At Healing Seminars, we teach on healing – both how to receive it and how to pray for the sick – and we pray for impartation of the healing gift.
+In Healing Seminars, we teach about Christian healing – both how to receive it and how to pray for the sick in Jesus’ name.

 Q: What happens in a healing meeting?